 - Russia = 109 million

-The internet has been growing at an incredible rate; many countries – including India, Bangladesh, Cote d'Ivoire, Ghana and Malawi – have doubled the number of users in the last 3 years alone.
-Around half of the world is not yet online – as Max wrote, the internet's history has only just begun, but with 27,000 new users every hour, many will experience it for the first time soon.
+The Internet has been growing at an incredible rate; many countries – including India, Bangladesh, Côte d’Ivoire, Ghana and Malawi – have doubled the number of users in the last 3 years alone.